jtmiclat/deck.gl-pmtiles/README.md

 - [x] Get it to work
 - [x] Build simple example
 - [ ] Convert to typescript
+- [ ] Error for when URL does not accept range request
 - [ ] Tests
 - [ ] Deploy as package